alkue-com/functions/mcp/bridge/README.md

 }
 ```

 > MCP-Bridge will launch the server and register all the tools listed by the server.

-> To avoid name clashes, The server automatically prefix tool names with `<server>_`.
-You can disable this behavior by add `prefix: false` to server configuration.
+> To avoid name clashes, you can prefix tool names with `<server>_` by adding `prefix: true` to the server configuration.

 ### 2. Run the bridge server, build mcp tool binaries, update functions.json, all with: